 - Mental health fund - by donating to this fund, you support refugees who need mental health support.
 Forced migration is generally a heavy burden on a person's mental health: homes, often family and friends are left behind, and the experience is often even more tragic.
 When it is mentally difficult, it is also difficult to adapt and integrate.
 It is not uncommon for a refugee not to have good access to Estonian mental health services; in the beginning, language skills are also an obstacle.
 Through the fund, we offer refugees assistance through online psychological counseling, which takes place in the person's mother tongue.

-If you want to be a regular supported, then join the A-TEAM!
+If you want to be a regular supported, then sign a permanent donation agreement at the bank.

 Estonian Refugee Council follows the principles of good practice of donation gathering (available in Estonian).